bhauman/figwheel-main/docs/docs/main_script.md

 You may wonder why you might need a feature like this in the first place.
 Being able to run one-off arbitrary scripts can be a major boon to your tool chain.
-You will most likely us a main script to **run tests**, but it could also be useful for running tooling like [Webpack](https://webpack.js.org/api/node/) from Node.
+You will most likely use a main script to **run tests**, but it could also be useful for running tooling like [Webpack](https://webpack.js.org/api/node/) from Node.